Ron Howard: 2009–present

 Howard took over directing duties on Solo: A Star Wars Story, a film featuring Star Wars character Han Solo in his younger years.
 The film was released on May 23, 2018.
 Howard officially replaced directors Phil Lord and Christopher Miller on June 22, 2017; they were let go from their position two days earlier, reportedly due to their refusal to compromise with Lucasfilm over the direction of the film; reportedly the directors encouraged significant improvisations by the actors, which was believed by some at Lucasfilm to be "shifting the story off-course".
 At the time, the film was nearly completed, with three and a half weeks left to film and another five weeks of reshoots scheduled.
 Howard posted on Twitter, "I'm beyond grateful to add my voice to the Star Wars Universe after being a fan since 5/25/77.
 I hope to honor the great work already done & help deliver on the promise of a Han Solo film."

 In November 2017, Howard announced that he would be teaching his first directing class.
 On November 24, 2020, Howard's drama film Hillbilly Elegy was released on Netflix.
 The film is based on the memoir of the same name by JD Vance and was adapted for the screen by Vanessa Taylor.
 The film stars Academy Award nominees Glenn Close and Amy Adams.
 The film has received widespread negative reception from critics.

 In March 2021, Howard began filming the survival drama Thirteen Lives, a film based on the Tham Luang cave rescue in 2018.
 It was released in select theaters on July 29, 2022, by United Artists Releasing, and began streaming on Prime Video on August 5, 2022.
 The film received generally positive reviews from critics.
-In 2022, Netflix acquired from Paramount Pictures The Shrinking of Treehorn, which will mark Howard's first time directing an animated feature. and survival thriller Eden starting Jude Law and Ana de Amas.
+In 2022, Netflix acquired from Paramount Pictures The Shrinking of Treehorn, which would mark Howard's first time directing an animated feature, and the survival thriller Eden starring Jude Law and Ana de Armas.

 Imagine Entertainment

 Howard is a co-chairman, with Brian Grazer, of Imagine Entertainment, a film and television production company.
 Imagine has produced several films including Friday Night Lights, 8 Mile, and Inside Deep Throat, as well as the television series 24, Felicity, The PJs, and Arrested Development which Howard also narrated and later appeared in as himself.

 In July 2012, it was announced that Imagine had put into development Conquest for Showtime, a period drama based on the 16th century conquest of the Aztecs by Spanish Conquistadors.
-To be directed by Howard, the series was originally planned as a feature film before it was decided that the project was more suited to television.
+Intended to be directed by Howard, the series was originally planned as a feature film before it was decided that the project was more suited to television.

 As part of Imagine Entertainment, he appeared in a 1997 print ad for Milk - Where's your mustache?, in which he wore a cap for Imagine Entertainment and sported a milk mustache.
 Earlier versions show a younger Ronny Howard on the other side.
 In 2009, he appeared in the Jamie Foxx music video "Blame It".